squarewavedot/matrixserver/README.md

 # LEDCube matrixserver

-This is a screenserver for the purpose of beeing used with differently orientated LED Matrix panels.
-It currently has implementations for the LEDCube project, but it can also be used in simple, planar screen orientations, as well as other complex screen orientations
+This is a screenserver for the purpose of being used with differently orientated LED Matrix panels.
+It currently has been implemented for the LEDCube project, but it can also be used in simple, planar screen orientations, as well as other complex screen orientations.

 # Dependencies